department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/special-monthly-compensation.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="details-n">SMC-N</button>
 <div id="details-n" class="usa-accordion-content">

-<b>You may receive an SMC-N designation if any of the below situations are true for you.</b>
+<strong>You may receive an SMC-N designation if any of the below situations are true for you.</strong>

-<b>You have:</b>
+<strong>You have:</strong>
-- Had both elbows amputated, <b>or</b>
+- Had both elbows amputated, <strong>or</strong>
-- Had both legs amputated so close to the hip that you can't wear a prosthesis, <b>or</b>
+- Had both legs amputated so close to the hip that you can't wear a prosthesis, <strong>or</strong>
-- Had one arm and one leg amputated so close to the shoulder and hip that you can't wear a prosthesis on either, <b>or</b>
+- Had one arm and one leg amputated so close to the shoulder and hip that you can't wear a prosthesis on either, <strong>or</strong>
-- Had one hand amputated, and one arm amputated so close to the shoulder that you can't wear a prosthesis
+- Had one hand amputated and one arm amputated so close to the shoulder that you can't wear a prosthesis

-<b>Or you have:</b>
+<strong>Or you have:</strong>
-- Lost the use of both elbows, <b>or</b>
+- Lost the use of both elbows, <strong>or</strong>
 - Lost the use of one hand, and have had one arm amputated so close to the shoulder that you can't wear a prosthesis

-<b>Or you have:</b>
+<strong>Or you have:</strong>
-- Physically lost both eyes, <b>or</b>
+- Physically lost both eyes, <strong>or</strong>
 - Have total blindness without the ability to perceive light

-<b>Or you have total blindness with only the ability to perceive light in one eye, and:</b>
+<strong>Or you have total blindness with only the ability to perceive light in one eye, and you have:</strong>
-- The physical loss of the other eye, and deafness in both ears (rated at 10 or 20% by the VASRD), <b>or</b>
+- Physically lost the other eye, and have deafness in both ears (rated as 10% or 20% disabling), <strong>or</strong>
-- Total blindness without the ability to perceive light in the other eye and deafness in both ears (rated at 10 or 20% by the VASRD), <b>or</b>
+- Total blindness without the ability to perceive light in the other eye, and have deafness in both ears (rated as 10% or 20% disablibg), <strong>or</strong>
-- The physical loss of the other eye, and have lost the use of one foot (rated at less than 50% by the VASRD), <b>or</b>
+- Physically lost the other eye, and have lost the use of one foot (rated as less than 50% disabling), <strong>or</strong>
-- Total blindness without the ability to perceive light in the other eye, and have lost the use of one foot (rated by the VASRD at less than 50%)
+- Total blindness without the ability to perceive light in the other eye, and have lost the use of one foot (rated as less than 50% disabling)

-<b>Or you have total blindess with only the ability to perceive light in both eyes, and have:</b>
+<strong>Or you have total blindess with only the ability to perceive light in both eyes, and you have:</strong>
-- Deafness in both ears (rated at 30% or more by the VASRD), <b>or</b>
+- Deafness in both ears (rated as 30% or more disabling), <strong>or</strong>
-- Had one hand amputated, <b>or</b>
+- Had one hand amputated, <strong>or</strong>
-- Lost the use of one foot, <b>or</b>
+- Lost the use of one foot, <strong>or</strong>
-- Lost the use of one hand, <b>or</b>
+- Lost the use of one hand, <strong>or</strong>
-- Had one foot amputated, <b>or</b>
+- Had one foot amputated, <strong>or</strong>
-- Lost the use of one foot (rated at 50% or more by the VASRD)
+- Lost the use of one foot (rated as 50% or more disabling)

-<b>Or you have blindness in one eye, and you have:</b>
+<strong>Or you have blindness in one eye, and you have:</strong>
-- Experienced the physical loss of the other eye, and deafness in both ears (rated at 30% or more by the VASRD)
+- Physically lost the other eye, and have deafness in both ears (rated as 30% or more disabling), <strong>or</strong>
-- Total blindness without the ability to perceive light in the other eye, and deafness in both ears (rated at 30% or more by the VASRD)
+- Total blindness without the ability to perceive light in the other eye, and have deafness in both ears (rated as 30% or more disabling)

-<b>Or you have blindness in both eyes that requires you to have someone help you with basic needs (like dressing, eating, or bathing), and you have:</b>
+<strong>Or you have blindness in both eyes that requires you to have daily help with basic needs (like dressing, eating, or bathing), and you have:</strong>
-- Deafness in both ears (rated at 30% or more by the VASRD), <b>or</b>
+- Deafness in both ears (rated as 30% or more disabling), <strong>or</strong>
-- Had one hand amputated, <b>or</b>
+- Had one hand amputated, <strong>or</b>
-- Lost the use of one hand, <b>or</b>
+- Lost the use of one hand, <strong>or</strong>
-- Had one foot amputated, <b>or</b>
+- Had one foot amputated, <strong>or</strong>
-- Lost the use of one foot (rated at 50% by the VASRD)
+- Lost the use of one foot (rated as 50% disabling)

 </div>
 </li>